 - A video screen-share recording proving that the site is accessible;

-- Statement of compliance (these statements deter the vast majority claims, as they prove the claim is baseless); and
+- Statement of compliance (these statements deter the vast majority of claims, as they establish the claim is baseless); and

 - Advice on putting a long-term accessibility action plan in place

-Included at no charge: Any existing UserWay customer that has implemented the AI-Powered Widget as per the required specifications prior to the earliest date in any demand letter and/or any type of legal action, is eligible for LSP assistance free of charge.
-For a new UserWay AI-Powered Widget customer, (deployed after any earliest date in a claim/demand letter), there is a cost if a lawsuit has been filed, and if a letter was received without a lawsuit or summons.
+Any existing UserWay customer who implements the AI-Powered Widget per the required specifications before the earliest date in any demand letter or any type of legal action is eligible free of charge.
+But if the lawsuit is filed, and the letter is received without a lawsuit or summons, new UserWay, AI-Powered Widget customers (deployed after any earliest date in a claim/demand letter,) must pay a fee.

-Did you know?
-A prompt invocation of the LSP program can moot or render immaterial most claims, causing most complainants to abandon their demands or withdraw their complaint without further action.
+A prompt invocation of the LSP program can moot or render immaterial most claims, causing most complainants to abandon their demands or withdraw their complaints without further action.

-- Assessment of claim validity.
-Each independent allegation is extracted from the demand letter and/or complaint.
-Copy/paste allegations are differentiated from specific, new allegations, based on UserWay’s extensive database of hundreds of such letters and lawsuits.
-The allegations are ranked as to priority and assessed as to their validity in comparison with the online content.
-They are assessed by our expert team against the true meaning of the proper WCAG 2.0 AA or 2.1 AA success criteria.
-Often, allegations are based on erroneous interpretation of this complex standard.
-Other times, an allegation may be based on a temporary network error, and is in fact not reproducible.
-In addition, the latest insights into the interpretation of the relevant case law and regulations are included, often providing critical interpretations that speak against the claim.
+- Assessment of claim validity: Each independent allegation is extracted from the demand letter or complaint.
+Copy/paste allegations differentiate from specific, new claims based on UserWay’s extensive database of hundreds of such letters and lawsuits.
+The allegations are ranked by priority and assessed by their validity compared to the online content.
+Our expert team sets them against the true meaning of the proper WCAG 2.0 AA or 2.1 AA success criteria.
+Allegations are often based on an erroneous interpretation of this complex standard.
+Other times, an allegation may be based on a temporary network error and is, in fact, not reproducible.
+In addition, the latest insights that interpret relevant case law and regulations are included, often providing the critical analysis that speaks against the claim.

-- Managed accessibility review of your content.
-UserWay’s experts perform a review of the accessibility remediations you have in operation on your site, such as UserWay’s AI-Powered Accessibility Widget and/or UserWay Realtime Scanning and Monitoring, ensuring that its human-in-the-loop suggestions have been evaluated and approved as needed.
+- A managed accessibility review of your content: UserWay’s experts review the accessibility remediations on your sites.
+We use our AI-Powered Accessibility Widget or Real Time Scanning and Monitoring to ensure suggestions are evaluated and approved as needed.

-- Accelerated audit of your online content.
-UserWay’s manual audits are industry leading reviews of your website’s WCAG 2.1 AA compliance in a variety of browsers, operating systems and assistive technologies such as NVDA, JAWS, Voice Over and more.
-The LSP program applies a laser-focused micro-audit that focuses on the main business paths and the alleged allegations made against your content.
+- An accelerated audit of your online content: UserWay’s manual audits are industry-leading reviews of your website’s WCAG 2.1 AA compliance in various browsers, operating systems, and assistive technologies such as NVDA, JAWS, voice-over, and more.
+In addition, the LSP program applies a laser-focused micro-audit that focuses on the main business paths and the alleged allegations against your content.

-- A website advisory to support your response.
-A document is provided to you and your counsel listing all of the above and more, including but not limited to:
+- A website advisory to support your response: You and your counsel receive a document that lists everything above and more, including:

-- Video recording demonstrating that the site is accessible to a blind person using assistive technology; and
+- A video recording that shows the site is accessible to a blind person using assistive technology

-- Statement of compliance showing the work that UserWay’s products and your team are doing to remediate and prevent violations.
+- A compliance statement showing what UserWay’s products and your team are doing to remediate and prevent violations

-Did you know?
 Just thirty law firms are responsible for the vast majority of the thousands of web accessibility violation claims and lawsuits filed nationally.
-UserWay tracks these firms closely and has settlement details in our proprietary database that are not available to the general public.
+UserWay tracks these firms closely and has settlement details in our proprietary database that are unavailable to the general public.